devopsacademyau/academy/classes/01class/exercises/c01-git03/tkav/ANSWER.md

 4. What are the consequences of the previous action?

+It removes the file from the git history

 <!-- Don't change anything below this point-->
 <!-- Before commiting, remove both commented lines-->
 ***